 Comprises Nutrients Critical for Growth and Development

 Omega 3 fats are necessary for growth and development.
-This comprises majorly docosahexaenoic acid (DHA), which is vital for eye and brain development.
-Due to this, it’s often advisable that pregnant and lactating females must consume a good amount of omega-3 fats.
-Yet, some fish contains rich amounts of mercury.
+This comprises mainly docosahexaenoic acid (DHA), which is vital for eye and brain development.
+Due to this, it’s often advisable that pregnant and lactating females consume a good amount of omega-3 fats.
+Yet, some fish contain rich amounts of mercury.
 This relates to brain developmental issues.

 Benefits of taking Fish Diet in Depression

-Mental health may also take advantage of omega 3 fatty acids.
-They are firmly associated with a decrease in depressive signs.
+Mental health may also take advantage of omega-3 fatty acids.
+As per the findings of National Institute of Health, fish rich in omega-3 fatty acids are firmly associated with a decrease in depressive signs.
 Omega fats relate to the higher efficacy of a few anti-depressant drugs.
 Likely, this is due to fats useful in the brain working in a more effective manner.

 Omega-3s are helpful in fighting depression both on their own and when combined with antidepressants.

 Sleep problems are very common these days.
-High exposure to blue light might play a crucial role, however, researchers think that a lack of vitamins can also play a role.
-In a study, a diet with salmon thrice a week led to improved sleep and daily work.
+High exposure to blue light might play a crucial role.
+However, researchers think that a lack of vitamins can also play a role.
+In a study, a diet of salmon thrice a week led to improved sleep and daily work.
 Also, the researchers established that this was a result of vitamin D.

 Preliminary studies show that the consumption of fatty fish such as salmon is found to improve sleep.

 Vitamin D is an important nutrient.
 It works like a steroid hormone in a person’s body.
-In addition, it is found that around 41.6% of the population lacks this vitamin.
+In addition, as per a study published in Spandidos Publications, it is found that around 41.6% of the population lacks this vitamin.
 Fish is a rich source of this vitamin i.e., Vit.
 D. Fatty fish are herring or salmon.
-Fatty fish is a good source of Vitamin D. One single 4-ounce (around 113 g) serving of cooked salmon contains roughly 100% of the RDI of vitamin D.
+Fatty fish is a good source of Vitamin D. According to FoodData Central, one single 4-ounce (around 113 g) serving of cooked salmon contains roughly 100% of the RDI of vitamin D.